 Classes

-All classes should be well thought out, compact in design, reusable, and well documented.
-The following is the format for class definition;
+All classes should be well thought out, compact in design, reusable, and well documented..

-<MODULE prefix>_<Name>

-When a type is defined in the name of a class, refer to the variable definition for the valid values.

 Definition

 Class name should be meaningful and intuitive to use and should be at least 8 characters in length.

 Inheritance

 Classes should be built as compact and streamlined as possible and thought of as building blocks to be reused.
 Although all classes will not be inherited or bases classes for other classes, building reusable objects should always be the forethought in designing classes.